|Having trouble getting into ketosis? Slow weight loss?|

 A low-carb diet was originally created to help you get into the state of ketosis as quickly as possible, so hunger would go down and you'd be satisfied with less food.
-The faster you get into ketosis, the faster you'll become fat adapted.
+The faster you get into ketosis, the less temptation you have to cheat, and the faster you'll become fat adapted.

 Ketosis occurs when your body begins to make ketones at an accelerated rate.
 Some people define it as when the body stops predominantly oxidizing glucose and proteins for fuel and switches to using ketones and fatty acids instead.

 Either way, as long as you eat at a calorie deficit, your body lives off your body fat.
 But it's the switch in metabolic pathways that is the purpose for even being in ketosis.
 You want to train your body to use fat for fuel instead of glucose.